Qodify/flutter_app/notes.md

 The big difference between a Stateless and a State-full Widget is the Internal State in State-full Widgets.
 Whenever The external input changes **or** it's internal state changes, the UI will update itself, re-render itself.

+So you can add (and also change) properties in a StatelessWidget, there's no way of telling Flutter that it should re-run build() upon such changes.

+All widgets (i.e. both Stateless and Stateful) can receive data via their constructors.
+But only StatefulWidgets can have class properties where they can update values + re-run build().

 So, we need a StatefulWidget as our class so that every change in the Widget tree will update the UI.

 1. first extend the top class from StatefulWidget